briis/weatherbit/README.md

 * Weather

 ## Configuration
-The Weatherbit weather service is free under the Creative Commons Attribution 4.0, international license.
+The Weatherbit weather service is free under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Generic License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 Weather data will be pulled once every 30 minutes.

 To add Weatherbit weather forecast to your installation, go to the Integrations page inside the configuration panel and add a location by providing the API Key for Weatherbit and longitude/latitude of your location.